Little Moby Dick was convinced someone was out to get him.

 Even though he never did nothin’ to no one.

-Actually, there was this one time that he was out and about on the open seas, minding his own little business, when he accidentally collided with a small to medium sized fishing boat.
+Actually, now that he thinks about it, there was this one time that he was out and about on the open seas, minding his little own business, when he accidentally collided with a small to medium sized fishing boat.

 Little Moby didn’t know what to do.
 So he swam off, not wanting to further inflame the situation.

-Ever since then, Little Moby Dick has harbored a sneaking suspicion that someone (or someTHING) was out to get him.
+Ever since then, Little Moby Dick has harbored a sneaking suspicion that someone was out to get him.

-He spends most of his energy keeping an out for anyone (or anyTHING) trying get him.
+He spends most of his energy keeping an out for anyone trying get him.

 “You’re just paranoid, Little Moby,” the other whales would say.